darktrojan/idldocs/nsILDAPOperation.rst

 "extensions", and is intended to convey that this method will eventually support the extensions described in the draft-ietf-ldapext-ldap-c-api-04.txt Internet Draft.

-@param aBaseDn           Base DN to search
-@param aScope            One of SCOPE_{BASE,ONELEVEL,SUBTREE}
-@param aFilter           Search filter
-@param aAttributes       Comma separated list of values, holding the attributes we need
-@param aTimeOut          How long to wait
-@param aSizeLimit        Maximum number of entries to return.

 @exception NS_ERROR_NOT_INITIALIZED      operation not initialized
 @exception NS_ERROR_LDAP_ENCODING_ERROR  error during BER-encoding
 @exception NS_ERROR_LDAP_SERVER_DOWN     the LDAP server did not